Just What Is Savory?

 Maintenance And Harvesting

-You can begin to harvest a few leaves early, when the plant is ablut 5-6″ tall.
-This is a fast growing plant which can become top heavy.
-Maintain the plant by constantly harvesting to keep the plant compact and bushy.
-You may need to stake the plant.
+You can begin to harvest a few leaves early when the plant is about 5-6″ tall.
+Savory is a fast-growing plant that can become top-heavy.
+Maintain the plant by constantly harvesting leaves for cooking, this will have the added benefit of keeping the plant compact and bushy.
+Also, you may need to stake the plant.

-Mulch the perennial Savory for the winter with a thick layer of mulch, leaves or straw.
-Remove the mulch in spring after the danger of frost is over.
+Next, mulch the perennial Savory for the winter with a thick layer of mulch, leaves, or straw.
+When spring comes remove the mulch after the danger of frost is over.

 Pests and Diseases

-You should see very little activity of either.
+Fortunately, you should see very little activity on the part of either.
 Poor drainage can cause problems of rot and occasionally aphids will attack.
-You will see aphids as tiny dots on the underside of leaves and they will leave a telltale sticky substance.
-Remove any affected leaves.
+Look for aphids, you will see them as tiny dots on the underside of leaves and they will leave a telltale sticky substance.
+If you observe signs of aphids, first remove any affected leaves.
 You can also remove aphids with a strong spray of water from the hose or by using a mix of mild soap and water.

-You will find tha the pungent scent of Savory will actually protect other garden plants from pest attacks.
+Another benefit is that you will also find that the pungent scent of Savory will protect other garden plants from pest attacks.

 Companion Plants For Savory

 Plant Savory with vegetables including beans, tomatoes, and onions.
-Plant the perennial herb with other perennials such as thyme, sage, lavender, and hyssop.
+You can also plant the perennial herb with other perennials such as thyme, sage, lavender, and hyssop.

 Planting In Containers

-This should be a successful container plant.
-If adding to a large container combine with plants requiring similar growing conditions.
-Full sun, lovers which appreciate drainage and not excessive water will work best.
-These will be plants like sage and thyme.
-Mint, an agressive grower requires its own pot.
+Savory should be a successful container plant.
+If adding to a large container, combine your savory with plants requiring similar growing conditions.
+Look for full sun lovers that appreciate drainage and not excessive water.
+Good examples are plants like sage and thyme.
+Mint, an aggressive grower requires its own pot.

 Resources For Growing Culinary Herbs